huirad/rpi_home_metering/README.md

 System Architecture
 ===================
 The system architecture is shown in the following deployment diagram.
-* The Raspberry Pi collects Temperature and Humidity data from various sensors such as the TFA Nexus weather station
+* The Raspberry Pi collects Temperature and Humidity data from various sensors, mainly from the TFA Nexus weather station
-  * Sensor data are stored in a RRD archives
+  * Sensor data are stored in RRD (round robin database) archives
   * Sensor data are made available via a web server
 * The Nexus TFA weather station
   * has a built-in DCF77 time receiver,  a Temperature/Humidity sensor and a barometric pressure sensor